iranimij/simple-crm/readme.md

 **== Description ==**

-Create a simple CRM for wordpress,
+Create a simple CRM form for wordpress,
 Using this shortcode :

 ```html